 What does Rally-O require of me, the human?

 You have to learn how to read the signs at each station and how to communicate with your dog.
 But honestly, some of the signs look very similar, so I found the hardest part to be learning the signs to be able to differentiate them.

 What's your advice for someone who's interested in Rally-O but doesn't know where to start?

 Look for an intro to Rally-O course.
 There's a few in and around Montreal.

 Interested in Rally-O?
 Contact Ivy League Dog Training to learn more about their classes!
-Email then at firstname.lastname@example.org.
+Email them at email@example.com.
 Next session begins in November.